 Rolling Admission to Business and Management

 As a part of Hanken's strategy to be one of the most international university-level business schools in the Nordic countries, we have incorporated a rolling admission application round.
 With the rolling admission application round Hanken wants to make the admission process faster and more flexible for applicants who we have seen having problems with the long handling times within the main application round.
-And as our domestic applicants also have two possibilities annually to apply to one of Hanken's specialisations or major subjects, we want to offer our international applicants the same opportunity.
+And as our domestic applicants also have two possibilities annually to apply to one of Hanken's specialisations or major subjects, we want to offer our applicants with an international degree the same opportunity.

 Rolling admission means that the 60 first applicants, who fulfill all the admission criteria, will be offered admission.
-Thus the criteria are somewhat high, to ensure that the students will be able to easily start studying at an advanced level at Hanken.
+Thus the criteria are high, to ensure that the students will be able to easily start studying at an advanced level at Hanken.
 The students that are offered admission through rolling admission are offered admission to the same specialisations/tracks as students that are offered admission through the main application round.

 Applicants must fulfill all the following requirements.
 The 60 first applicants to fulfill all requirements will be offered admission, on a first come, first serve basis.

 1. Bachelor's Degree from a recognised university or polytechnic outside of Finland

 In order to be eligible for admission you must hold a bachelor's degree with the major subject Business Administration and/or Economics from a university or a polytechnic located outside Finland.